diyessi/explications/content/articles/srt1.md

 ```
        ANA SQRT+33           STORE 26 BIT X= Y*Y TO ALLOW ADD          MISRT1011
 ```
-The `ANA` instruction, *AND to Accumulator*, ands `AC` with the value at the effective address.
+The `ANA` operation, *AND to Accumulator*, ands `AC` to the value at the effective address.
 This value in `SQRT+22` is defined with the pseudo-op `OCT` which specifies a raw octal value:
 ```
        OCT 777777777776      MASK FOR 27TH BIT CLIP                    MISRT1042
 ```
-When the comment refers to `26TH BIT` it is referring to the bit in the fraction, not the word.
+When the comment refers to `27TH BIT` it is referring to the bit in the fraction, not the word.
 The `ANA` will clear the low-order bit of the fraction, which won't have any effect on the result. `AC` now contains:
 ```
  x  | S | QP | CHAR     | FRACTION
     | 0 | 00 | C[1-8]   | F[1-26]0